chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E1 - Kumandra.md

 	- "That's right, dewdrop."
 Benja turns to a table as he constructs a stew: "Shrimp paste from Tail, palm sugar from Talon, bamboo shoots from Spine, chilis from Fang, and lemongrass from Heart… my secret weapon is a Kumandra feast."
 - Raya is perplexed??
 "Are we poisoning them?"
 	- "No tribe can survive alone anymore.
 This is the first step to unite the five lands in the line of ten chiefs, since The Great Division."
 - "But dad, what about all my training to become Guardian of the Dragon Gem?
 Who are we guarding against?
-Not the Druun, since it's always raining here."
+Not the Druun, since they’ve been gone for centuries."
 	- Benja: "While we want to do the right thing, we can't be sure that the other tribes might try something selfish.
 They think the Gem magically grants us prosperity."
 - "That's ridiculous.
 It doesn't do that… does it?"
 	- "They assume it does, just like we assume things about them. (offers a bowl of soup) Raya, there’s a reason why each land is named after a part of the dragon.
 We were once unified harmoniously as one.
 Kumandra."
 - "That's ancient history, bà."
 	- "But it doesn’t have to be.
-Listen, if we don’t stop and learn to trust one another again, it’s only a matter of time before we tear each other apart before the actual Druun monsters do.
+Listen, if we don’t stop and learn to trust one another again, it’s only a matter of time before we tear each other apart *before the actual Druun monsters do*.
 This isn’t the world I want you to live in."
 - Raya nods.
 	- Benja: "I believe that we can be One Kumandra again.
 Even if I have my second baddest blade in the land to offer a bit of wise precaution… someone has to take the first step.
 Trust me."